aryantaffy/sudoku-solver/README.md

 - Upload images of Sudoku puzzles.
 - Extract Sudoku grids from uploaded images using OCR.
 - Solve the entire Sudoku puzzle.
-- Get hints for specific cells in the puzzle.
+- Can give hints for specific cells in the puzzle or solve the entire puzzle.
 - Intuitive and user-friendly interface.
 - Responsive design for various devices.